 Departments will usually be linked with a general paediatric department.
 Tier 1 staff must be trained in resuscitation of the newborn and be appropriately supported.
-The overall team should constitute a group of staff who can safely meet the needs of newborn babies from low risk pregnancies and unexpected emergencies, as defined by the local network.
+The overall team should constitute a group of staff who can safely meet the needs of newborn babies from low-risk pregnancies and unexpected neonatal emergencies, as defined by the local network.

-Recommended numbers of staff for a Special Care Unit:
+Recommended numbers of staff for a SCU:

-- Tier 1: Rotas should be EWTD compliant and have a minimum of 8 staff who may cover paediatrics in addition. - Tier 2: Shared rota with paediatrics comprising a minimum of 8 staff. - Tier 3: A minimum of 7 consultants on the on call rota with a minimum of 1 consultant with a designated lead interest in neonatology.
+- Tier 1: Rotas should be European working time directive (EWTD) compliant (58) and have a minimum of 8 whole-time equivalent (WTE) staff who may additionally cover paediatrics if this does not reduce safety and quality of care delivery. - There should be a resident Tier 1 practitioner dedicated to the neonatal service during weekday day-time hours and an immediately available resident Tier 1 practitioner 24/7. - Tier 2: Shared rota with paediatrics comprising a minimum of 8 WTE staff. - Tier 3: A minimum of 7 WTE consultants on the on-call rota with a minimum of 1 consultant with a designated lead interest in neonatology.